smwaqas89/NCA-AIIO-Associate/readme.md

 # 🎓 NVIDIA Certified Associate – AI Infrastructure & Operations (NCA-AIIO)
-Complete study notes, concepts for the **NCA-AIIO Associate Certification**.
+Complete study notes and concepts from Muhammad Waqas for the **NCA-AIIO Associate Certification**.